dhruvchauhan7/Click-Tracker/README.md

 Backend Security Notes

 Auth check: Every protected route uses Authorization: Bearer <Firebase ID token> and verifies with Firebase Admin (verifyIdToken).
 Tokens are audience/issuer bound to the Firebase project.
 Public routes: / (and optionally /healthz) are public for health checks.
 Business routes like /me, /ping require a valid token.
 CORS: cors({ origin: true }) for simplicity in demo; restrict to your Hosting origin in production if desired.
 Least access: Firestore rules isolate per-user access to usage/{uid}.
 Secrets: No service account keys are committed.
 Cloud Run uses ADC (workload identity).

-Backend Security Notes

-Auth check: Every protected route uses Authorization: Bearer <Firebase ID token> and verifies with Firebase Admin (verifyIdToken).
-Tokens are audience/issuer bound to the Firebase project.

-Public routes: / (and optionally /healthz) are public for health checks.
-Business routes like /me, /ping require a valid token.

-CORS: cors({ origin: true }) for simplicity in demo; restrict to your Hosting origin in production if desired.

-Least access: Firestore rules isolate per-user access to usage/{uid}.

-Secrets: No service account keys are committed.
-Cloud Run uses ADC (workload identity).